scalexi/uav_rl/README.md

 ```

+PX4-ROS2-SLAM-Control/
+ ├── drone_slam/            # SLAM with Lidar 2D, TD3 control and keyboard control
+ ├── drone_slam_cam/        # SLAM with point cloud and RGBD
+ ├── px4_rl_project/         # Reinfocement learning Control for drone hovering
+ ├── yolo_ros/                  # Commands for yolo_ros that you will need
+ └── README.md
+## Known Issues

+- Setting fixed frame to `map` requires SLAM to be active.

+- `odom` frame may appear rotated vs `base_link`.
 ## Contributions
-If you found these projects interesting don't forget that star !!
+⭐⭐ If you found these projects interesting don't forget that star ⭐⭐ !!